openvinotoolkit/open_model_zoo/models/intel/index.md

 that you can use for learning and demo purposes or for developing deep learning software.
 Most recent version is available in the [repo on Github](https://github.com/openvinotoolkit/open_model_zoo).

-The models can be downloaded via Model Downloader and other automation tools.
+The models can be downloaded via [Model Downloader](../../tools/downloader/README.md).
-Review the tools description in the file `<OPENVINO_INSTALL_DIR>/deployment_tools/open_model_zoo/tools/downloader/README.md` for details.

 ## Object Detection Models